Astrocaryum standleyanum: Ecology

 The fruit is attractive to many species of animals, such as agoutis, squirrels, spiny rats, capuchins, opossums, pacas, coatis, peccaries, and tapeti rabbits.
 Some animals can navigate the spines or reach the fruit by jumping from other trees, as the capuchin does, but most take the fallen fruits on the ground.
-The fruits were likely food for large mammals such as gomphotheres thousands of years ago.
+It has been suggested that the fruit was once dispersed in addition to current living species by now-extinct large animals, such as gomphotheres.
 Animals disperse the seeds.
 The Central American agouti (Dasyprocta punctata) plays an important role in the life cycle of the plant.
 It is one of the most important food sources for this species of agouti.
 It collects the fruits and caches the seeds, burying them in the soil.
 It is constantly interested in its caches and often digs up the seeds to rebury them elsewhere.
 One agouti will commonly rob the cache of another, transporting the seeds to new locations.
 Researchers tracking cached seeds saw one seed moved 36 times before being eaten.
 The behavior is known as scatter-hoarding.
 This helps distribute the palm throughout the forest.
 As the fruiting season of the plant is about four months per year, the agouti makes up a large part of its diet with cached seeds the rest of the year.
 The Central American spiny rat (Proechimys semispinosus) is known to scatter-hoard the seeds, as well.

 Other animals, such as ants, are not helpful, as they destroy the seeds while consuming the fruit.
 Most fruits are infested by bruchid beetles, but scolytid beetles are more effective seed predators on the plant.

 This plant's common habitat type is wet forest up to 500 meters in elevation.